 The Seton Hall University Basic Health Assessment Refresher course is a computer-based learning program that provides an opportunity for registered nurses to further develop and hone basic health assessment skills prior to beginning an advanced health assessment course.
 Nurse practitioner students outside of Seton Hall who need this course are also welcomed to register.

 This refresher course involves self-study using a textbook and its online course material PLUS practice with a self-selected qualified mentor that is an APRN, MD, or DO and approved by the course coordinator.
 Students will learn how to complete a head-to-toe physical assessment in a systematic manner by demonstrating the skills and techniques on their mentor.
-Although you may complete this program at your own pace and time, you will have up to 3 months to complete the course to be awarded contact hours.
+Although you may complete this program at your own pace and time, you will have up to 5.5 weeks to complete the course to be awarded contact hours.

-To earn a certificate for 25 contact hours, participants must complete an evaluation form, all computer-based learning modules of the program, and successfully complete a return demonstration of a head-to-toe physical assessment.
+To earn a certificate for 25 contact hours, participants must fully complete the following: an online evaluation form within 10 days of the end of the program, all computer-based learning modules of the program, and a return demonstration of a head-to-toe physical assessment.

+Seton Hall University College of Nursing is an approved provider of nursing continuing professional development by the New Jersey State Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
+Provider Number: P196-10/20-23.
 The faculty have declared no conflict of interest, there is no commercial support for this program.

-Seton Hall University College of Nursing is approved as a provider of nursing continuing professional development by New Jersey State Nurses Association an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
-P#196-10/2021

 College of Nursing